BackyardBrains/docs.backyardbrains.com/docs/devices/devices/index.md

 #### [Human SpikerBox](./Human/HumanSB/index.md) ####

 If you're interested in the widest range of experiments, this is the right choice.
-It can record 2 channels of EEG,EOG,EMG or EKG.
-It also supports several addon devices.
+It can record two channels of EEG, EOG, EMG or EKG data.
+It also supports several add-on devices.
 Has a built in speaker, and an expansion port so you can build your own addon devices as well.

 </div>